Weeklybeats is a 52 week long music project in which artists compose and publicly release 1 song a week for the entire year.

 I return to the beginning of the piece and tell the story again, which what I have been doing since the accident.
 I worried everyone.

-As I was laying on the pavement I managed get over to the shoulder of the road in a worm-like way and use my cell phone to call my son who lives me, but has no car.
+As I was laying on the pavement I managed get over to the shoulder of the road in a worm-like way and use my cell phone to call my son who lives with me, but has no car.
 He came running down the road with an ice pack and took care of Lucy while I minced my way back home.
 By that time my husband was there-- (works 30 min. away) and you know the rest.

 Thanks for listening!